 - Choose a recent maintenance release - whichever version (e.g. 2020.4, 2021.2) you are upgrading to, Tableau recommends installing the most recent maintenance release available for that version (e.g. the highest final decimal in 2020.4.4) to get the most recent product fixes.

 Plan change management to support and align with your analytics strategy: Tableau Blueprint - Upgrade Planning

 Tableau Prep Builder is a stand-alone product that works seamlessly with Tableau Desktop, Tableau Server and Tableau Cloud.
 At any point while working in Tableau Prep Builder, you can create an extract of your data, publish your data source to Tableau Server or Tableau Cloud, or even open Tableau Desktop directly from Tableau Prep Builder to preview your data.

 - Tableau Prep Builder works on Windows and Mac.
 It can create Tableau Extracts (.tde and .hyper) and CSV files that can be used in Tableau 10.0 and later versions of Tableau.

-- In Tableau Prep Builder you can connect to many of the same data sources available in Tableau Desktop, Server and Online.
+- In Tableau Prep Builder you can connect to many of the same data sources available in Tableau Desktop, Server and Cloud.
 For a complete list of Tableau supported data source, click here.